Omikhleia/resilient.sile/README.md

 A complete PDF version of the documentation (but not necessarily always the latest) should be available [HERE](https://drive.google.com/file/d/1f54qDEGWaN-MFN932x-t0jm3V-5VSHee/view?usp=sharing), or in our [Calaméo bookshelf](https://www.calameo.com/accounts/7349338).

+Did we say complete?
+Well, we lied a bit.
+For Markdown and Djot input, there is also a dedicated booklet,available [HERE](https://drive.google.com/file/d/19VfSMmfBIZwr43U-W842IkSE349wdgZb/view?usp=sharing) — or, again, in our [Calaméo bookshelf](https://www.calameo.com/accounts/7349338).

 ## Installation